VTT/ATV Restigouche Introduces Extended Winter Trails

 Train Collision Site from 1943

 On May 29, 1943 train No 216 and train Extra 1160 West collided on the Inter-national Railway line (INR) near Upsalquitch, NB.
 As a result of the head-on collision, three men died instantly and a fourth died the next day in hospital.
 Nearly everyone on the trains including passengers on No 216 were injured, some serious.
-The site is located on Trail #10 (Border Quad Trail) near the town of Upsalqitch, NB. and a small monument has been erected at the site.
+The site is located on the Northern Quad Route (Trail #10) near the town of Upsalqitch, NB. and a small monument has been erected at the site.

 Collision Location: Lat: 47.81592 Lon: -66.97773